 - Give Thanks for the Rubble to Discover the Rubies Rightly, our default setting is to give thanks for the beauty that breaks through the ugly reality of life.
 Whenever life’s overwhelming and we’re struggling with disbelief, or our prayers seem to go unheard, let alone answered, it’s good to just start and begin with the obvious.
 Like low hanging fruit, it gets us started.
 But let’s not stop there.

-The greatest gifts of gratitude are finding rubies buried in the rubble; true, priceless treasures unearthed when we gratefully examine the broken up, crumbled rubble of life.
-So much more than the small and obvious, these true gems often lie buried and deep.
+The greatest gift of gratitude is finding rubies buried in the rubble; true, priceless treasures unearthed when we gratefully examine the broken up, crumbled rubble of life.
 The greatest gifts of gratitude is finding rubies buried in the rubble; true, priceless treasures unearthed when we gratefully examine the broken up, crumbled rubble of life.
 Click To TweetWe may need to dig or wait for them to surface, but when something beautiful breaks, there’s always beauty to be found in the shattered pieces.
 When something beautiful breaks, there’s always beauty to be found in the shattered pieces.
 Click To Tweet

 Can we give thanks for the broken relationship, the scary diagnosis or the job loss?
 By giving thanks in all things we begin to sift through the rubble, acknowledging God’s sovereignty and love for us, His grace and mercy, allowing His treasures and gifts to glisten in the sunlight.